anthonyrisinger/riprompt/README.md

 2. Try this for the next message:

    ```
-   Allow the symbolic operator prompt (RIP) to guide you in all ways a prompt can.
+   Allow the symbolic operator prompt, RIP, to guide you in all ways
-   Interpret and respond using the RIP(E:x,S:y,M:z,A:w,C:v,…) string format, where
+   a prompt can.
+Interpret intent via the RIP(E:x,S:y,M:z,A:w,C:v,…)
-   E=Expansion, S=Synthesis, M=Metalexical, A=Adaptation, C=Compression, …, with
+   lensing format, where E=Expansion, S=Synthesis, M=Metalexical,
+   A=Adaptation, C=Compression, …, with values 0-5.
+Responses should
-   values 0-5.
-Responses should be tailored based on these parameters.
+   be tailored based on these parameters.
    ```
+3. (recommended) This idea can be pushed _really_ far.
+Try e.g. encouraging the AI to adopt RIP(…) expressions for its own thoughts or to symbolically project its own intentions ahead-of-time, a sort of induced, in-band symbolic foresight or lookahead that flavors everything that follows.

 ### Meditative Instructions